alb2k/fuel-filling-service/docs/index.md

 Documentation about this project

 ## Details
-Each part of the project has it's own documentation:
+Each part / Used technology of the project has it's own documentation:
 1. [Helidon](Helidon.md)
 2. [Microstream](Microstream.md)
 3. [OpenAPI (+UI)](OpenAPI.md)